tamucc-comp-bio/classroom_repo_2025/lectures/lecture02.md

 * **Provenance:** Want a concrete example of how to record data-processing steps.
 * Some respondents had **no questions**.

-## Quick, practical answers
+## Answers

 * **Word/Google Docs vs. plain text + Git**

   * *Good:* Docs/Word are great for early drafting, comments, and broad coauthoring.
-  * *Better for reproducibility:* Plain text (Markdown/LaTeX) in Git.
+  * *Better for maniacal control, reproducibility:* Plain text (Markdown/LaTeX) in Git.
 Hybrid works well: draft in Google Docs → freeze a submission version in Markdown/LaTeX under Git (or use Overleaf with Git).
+I use word.
+Some prefer LaTeX.
-  * *Rule of thumb:* If you need precise version history, automation, and reproducibility, prefer plain text + Git.
+  * *Rule of thumb:* I generally think word is "good enough" for manuscripts!. md is all that github understands, so it's best for documenting
 * **Directories & “track changes” (cheat sheet)**

   * **Directories:** `project/` → `data_raw/`, `data_clean/`, `scripts/`, `results/`, `docs/`, `README.md`.